Projects

 - Otago – Southland

 RCP helped to tailor the strategy for the Dunedin market.
-It’s a relatively old city and the area is known for its poor ground conditions so site excavations, land remediation and piling happened up front and in parallel with the archaeological investigations to mitigate any in-ground risks before the design was completed and the main contractor was appointed.
+As a relatively old city, the area is known for its poor ground conditions.
+As such, site excavations, land remediation, and piling happened up front and in parallel with the archaeological investigations to mitigate any in-ground risks before the design was completed and the main contractor was appointed.

 The site’s archaeological significance added its own layer of complexity to the process, including meticulous monitoring of site works.
 It was once the heart of Dunedin’s early commercial development – basement walls and foundations from buildings completed in the 1870s were uncovered.
 Further back in time it was a waka landing site, and a place for food gathering and trade.